Woolloongabba: History

 On 1 February 1893, the Brisbane Institution for the Instruction of the Blind, Deaf & Dumb was established on a 10 acre site in Cornwall Street.
 By the end of 1893, 22 students were enrolled.
 On 4 February 1963, a separate school for blind students was established in Buranda as Narbethong School for the Blind, using the building previously occupied by the then-closed Buranda Infants School.
 It was later renamed Narbethong State Special School and moved to its current site in Salisbury Street in 1969.
 Deaf students continued to attend school at Cornwall Street which was then known as Queensland School for the Deaf, until it closed on 9 December 1988 and the deaf students transferred to mainstream schools.

+On Saturday 12 October 1895, the foundation stone was laid for the Nazareth Lutheran Church in Hawthorne Road by Henry Norman, the Governor of Queensland.
+The church was to replace the congregation's existing church in South Brisbane, which was an old timber church in a location no longer convenient to the congregation.
+On Sunday 10 May 1896, the new church was opened and consecrated.
+It was built of brick (both inside and outside) in a Gothic design.
+The building was 62 by 32 ft with a vestibule and chancel.
+It has a bell tower and spire on the front northern face.
+The architect was Charles McLay and the contractor W. Taylor.

+The meeting house of the Church of Jesus Christ of Latter-day Saints in Australia opened on 4 December 1904 at 17 Gibbon Street.
+It remained in use until 3 August 1958, followed by the opening of a new meeting house at Kangaroo Point (now the site of the Brisbane Temple).